Meet my DREAM summertime meal…Marinated Cherry Tomatoes with Burrata + Toast

 ….seven, eat, and eat, and EAT.
 Well um, OK. 🙂

 Pretty simple, right?
 So simple that I’m pretty sure this recipe should become at least a once weekly thing until summer’s end.
 Yes, FOR SURE.

-And let’s not even talk about summer’s end until mid September, because even though the days are slowly getting shorter and my nights are becoming increasingly colder, I am not even ready to think about the fact that this is our last full month of summer.
+And let’s not even talk about summer’s end until mid September, because even though the days are slowly getting shorter and my nights are becoming increasingly colder, I am certainly not even ready to think about the fact that this is our last full month of summer.
 Just no… I can’t.

 From now until mid September it’s going to only be talk of tomatoes, corn, zucchini, all the berries, all the stone fruits, and all the icy cold sweet treats.
 Deal?
 K, cool!

 Soooo, this means tomatoes + burrata for dinner, right???